Hayk-ops/infra-dev-platform/ansible/docs/README.md

 # Ansible Project – Kubernetes HA Cluster Setup

-this project automates the provisioning of a High-Availability Kubernetes cluster using Ansible.
+This  project automates the provisioning of a High-Availability Kubernetes cluster using Ansible.

 ## Structure
 - `inventory/` – Hosts and group variables